 - This guidance defines those people who are classed as clinically extremely vulnerable, including young people.

 - It is written for these patient groups, their family, friends and carers and is available in a number of translations and versions, including easy read.

-- It provides a definition of shielding and other ways to minimise risk
+- It provides examples and advice about how to minimise risk.

 - Guidance is updated in-line with any national or regional restrictions.